gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 For many DTLS/SCTP deployments the SCTP association is expected to have a very long lifetime of months or even years.
-For associations with such long lifetimes there is a need to frequently re-authenticate both client and server.
-TLS Certificate lifetimes significantly shorter than a year are common which is shorter than many expected DTLS/SCTP associations.
+For associations with such long lifetimes there is a need to frequently re-authenticate both client and server by setting up new connections.
+TLS Certificate lifetimes
+significantly shorter than a year are common which is shorter than many expected DTLS/SCTP associations.